A multi-centre polyp detection and segmentation dataset for generalisability assessment: Acknowledgements

 \section{Acknowledgements}

-The research was supported by the National Institute for Health Research (NIHR) Oxford Biomedical Research Centre (BRC).
+The research was supported by the National Institute for Health Research (NIHR) Oxford Biomedical Research centre (BRC).
 The views expressed are those of the authors and not necessarily those of the NHS, the NIHR or the Department of Health.
-S. Ali and JE.
+JE.
 East is supported by NIHR Oxford BRC.
-J. Rittscher by Ludwig Institute for Cancer Research and EPSRC Seebibyte Programme Grant.
+D. Jha was funded by PRIVATON project and J. Rittscher by Ludwig Institute for Cancer Research and EPSRC Seebibyte Programme Grant.